-As of December 31, 2022, we employed 1,031 employees, affectionately referred to as team members, of whom 239 were fulltime corporate-based and regional personnel.
+As of December 30, 2023, we employed 1,225 employees, affectionately referred to as "team members," of whom 271 were full-time corporate-based and regional personnel.
 The remainder were part-time or restaurant-level team members.
 None of our team members are represented by a labor union or covered by a collective bargaining agreement, and we believe that we have good relations with our team members.
-Our franchise owners are independent business owners, so they and their team members are not included in our team member count and are not our team members.
+Our franchise owners are independent business owners, so they and their employees are not considered our team members and are therefore not included in our team member count.

-Our human capital objectives include attracting, training, motivating, rewarding and retaining team members.
-To support these objectives, our team member programs are designed to develop talent and prepare team members for advancement and leadership positions in the future; provide market-competitive pay and benefits; focus on team members' health, safety and well-being; enhance our culture through our continuing efforts to make our workplace more engaging and inclusive; and acquire talent and facilitate internal talent mobility to create a high-performing and diverse workforce.
+Our human capital objectives include attracting, retaining, and accelerating the growth of our team members.
+Our team member programs are designed to develop talent and prepare team members for advancement and leadership positions in the future; provide market-competitive pay and benefits; focus on team members' health, safety and well-being; enhance our culture through our continuing efforts to make our workplace more engaging and inclusive; and acquire talent and facilitate internal talent mobility to create a high-performing and diverse workforce.